-The new Master, Richard J. Wells Esq.
+The immediate Past Master, Richard J. Wells Esq.
 ACII, presentation bridge pack of playing cards was unveiled at the Company's Installation Banquet at the Mansion House on Monday the 5th December 2016.

 2016 Master: Richard J Wells Esq.
 ACII